-Get information about Makar Sankranti Festival in English.
-Here you will get paragraph and short essay on Makar Sankranti in Hindi language for students of all classes in 100, 200, 300, 400, 500 and 600 words.
-Here you will find essay on Makar Sankranti for students of all classes.
+Essay on Makar Sankranti: Here you will get paragraph and short essay on Makar Sankranti in english language for students of all classes in 100, 200, 300, 400, 500 and 600 words.
+As per calendar, in the year 2022 makar sakranti is on Friday, 14 January 2022.

 |CBSE Study Material Class 10 & 12|

 |Class 10th date Sheet 2021 - Released||Class 12th date sheet - Released|

 |NCERT Study Material (Class 1- 12)|